The city of Bremerhaven was founded as Bremen‘s access to the North Sea, and after some ups and downs, the city is now evolving into a Boomtown.

 As soon as the train doors opened, I stepped on the platform and looked around: No screaming, no tears, no outstretched arms.

-The station’s security man boredly chewing gum, eyeing the arriving and parting passengers with indifference.
+The station’s bored security man chewed gum, eyeing the arriving and parting passengers with indifference.

 „I am happy to be here“, I mumbled to myself – grabbed my bag, and headed for the Havenwelten, Bremerhaven’s newly built, posh neighborhood.